filipi86/Investigation/APT34 - Threat Hunting.md

 Reference:
 https://www.trendmicro.com/en_us/research/24/j/earth-simnavaz-cyberattacks.html

-Additionally, an email from the Cyber Threat Intelligence team at Uniper mentions that the BSI IT-Tageslagebericht, which includes information on the **Earth Simnavaz attacks**, is shared within the OT Vulnerability- & Incident-Management teams channel
+Additionally, an email from the Cyber Threat Intelligence team at XXXXXXX mentions that the XXXXXXXXXXXXXX, which includes information on the **Earth Simnavaz attacks**, is shared within the OT Vulnerability- & Incident-Management teams channel